heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 You must return three values:

-(table) - Intitial match state - The initial in-memory state of the match.
+(table) - The initial in-memory state of the match.
 May be any non-nil Lua term, or nil to end the match.
-(number) - Tick rate - Tick rate representing the desired number of `match_loop()` calls per second.
+(number) - Tick rate representing the desired number of `match_loop()` calls per second.
 Must be between 1 and 30, inclusive.
-(string) - Match label - A string label that can be used to filter matches in listing operations.
+(string) - A string label that can be used to filter matches in listing operations.
 Must be between 0 and 256 characters long.
 This is used in [match listing](#match-listing) to filter matches.

 _Example_